 This is tricky.
 When your partner transitions, standing by his side isn’t always easy – he will experience physical, emotional and personality changes, for example.
 And if your female partner becomes biologically male, then you suddenly have to wrestle with your identity.

 If you loved him as a biological woman, shouldn’t you love him as a biological man?
 Are you transphobic if you leave?

 “It depends,” says Sallans.

 According to Sallans, it comes down to the reasoning behind your decisions.
 If you leave your transitioning partner because his transition is straining the relationship and you’re not emotionally equipped to handle his changes, then that’s okay.
-If you’re leaving him because his transgender body disgusts your delicate lesbian sensibilities, then you’re transphobic.
+However, Sallans believes that if you leave the relationship automatically without even considering attempting to date your partner in his new body, then that’s transphobic.

 Question 2.
 I’m a lesbian who dates trans men.
 Am I a lesbian?